-- A. The application shall be properly and clearly completed as determined by DelDOT.
-Applications found to be unsatisfactory shall be returned for correction and resubmission. - B. The location, design, and construction of driveways and entrances shall meet the geometric requirements of DelDOT.
-Necessary provisions for drainage, pavement types and thicknesses, sight distance and other construction details shall conform to the current requirements of DelDOT. - C. When access provisions cannot be provided in accordance with DelDOT's requirements due to limitations particular to the site or where the applicant refuses to comply, the access application for the intended use may be denied.
+- A. The application shall be properly and clearly completed in accordance with DelDOT.
+Applications found to be unsatisfactory shall be returned for correction andresubmission. - B. The location, design, and construction of driveways and entrances shall meet the geometric requirements of DelDOT.
+Necessary provisions for drainage, pavement types and thicknesses, sight distance and other construction details shall conform to the current requirements of DelDOT. - C. When access facilities cannot be provided in accordance with DelDOT's requirements due to limitations particular to the site or where the applicant refuses to comply, the access application for the intended use may be denied.